Meet Our Team of Addiction Professionals for Men

 In November of 2016, he and his family came to Our Master’s Camp.
 Clint values working with a diverse group of men from all over the country.
-His calling to preach and counsel, honed over his pastorship, is a valuable tool for introducing and encouraging the redemptive work of Jesus in the men’s lives.
+His calling to preach, teach, and counsel, honed over his pastorship, is a valuable tool for introducing and encouraging the redemptive work of Jesus in the men’s lives.
 Clint uses his valuable personal struggles to relate to the men in the recovery process.
 Clint’s vision for the men is for them to be changed and empowered by the knowledge and tools they receive while at Our Master’s Camp and that they use their experience to spread God’s message to their families, communities, and the world.
 Jesus said, “Behold, I make all things new.”

 Danny Parker, Counselor CAC II, CCS